-Teacup Maltipoos are friendly and seem to love everyone they meet!
+Teacup Maltipoos from a good breeder are friendly and seem to love everyone they meet!

 These loveable pups are content soaking up all the attention they can get.
 They want to meet every person, dog, or other animal they can, just make sure to keep them safe around young children.
 Their small size could make them susceptible to injuries around clumsy kids.

 This is a great Teacup breed for first time dog owners.
 They are highly trainable and low maintenance.
 Because of their tiny size they only need 15 minutes of exercise per day.

 Teacup French Bulldogs are lovingly known as Frenchies.